-Flowserve Corporation Executive Officer Change-in-Control Severance Plan
+Flowserve Corporation Change-in-Control Severance Plan

-All of the Named Executive Officers participated in the Company's CIC Plan as of December 31, 2015 as described under "-Elements of the Executive Compensation Program" above.
+All of the Named Executive Officers currently participate in the Company's CIC Plan, as described under "-Elements of the Executive Compensation Program" above.
 Benefits under the CIC Plan are triggered if, within two years following a change-in-control of the Company (as defined in the CIC Plan and discussed below), the employment of the Named Executive Officer is terminated involuntarily other than for cause, death or disability, or for reasons constituting a "constructive termination."
 In addition, benefits are triggered when a Named Executive Officer is terminated within the 90-day period immediately prior to a change-in-control if such termination (i) occurs after the initiation of discussions leading to such change-in-control and (ii) can be demonstrated to have occurred at the request or initiation of parties to such change-in-control.
-Upon the occurrence of the change-in-control and without a requirement that the Named Executive Officer's employment be terminated, all then-outstanding unvested equity awards (including stock options, restricted common stock and contingent performance share awards) will fully vest.